The NPR Politics Podcast-logo

 Ask host to enable sharing for playback control

-President Trump has said he wants to be the "fertilization president," urging American couples to have more babies as birth rates decline in the U.S. This stance has also been adopted by right-wing activists that call themselves "pronatalists."
-What is this movement and how is the Trump administration responding?
-This episode: political correspondent Sarah McCammon, White House correspondent Asma Khalid, and power and influence reporter Lisa Hagen.
-The podcast is produced by Bria Suggs & Kelli Wessinger and edited by Casey Morell.
+In a hastily arranged summit in Alaska, President Trump and Russian President Vladimir Putin met to discuss Russia's ongoing war in Ukraine.
+Although Trump has said there would be consequences for Russia if the war continues, he also said no deal had been met to hasten the war's conclusion.
+This episode: political correspondent Sarah McCammon, national security correspondent Greg Myre, and senior White House correspondent Tamara Keith.
+This podcast was produced and edited by Casey Morell & Bria Suggs.
 Our executive producer is Muthoni Muturi.
 Listen to every episode of the NPR Politics Podcast sponsor-free, unlock access to bonus episodes with more from the NPR Politics team, and support public media when you sign up for The NPR Politics Podcast+ at plus.npr.org/politics.
+For handpicked podcast recommendations every week, subscribe to NPR's Pod Club newsletter at npr.org/podclub.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Ask host to enable sharing for playback control

-Donald Trump's first 100 days in office have been marked by his on-again-off-again approach to tariffs.
-Recently, he has given automakers a break on the tariffs he put in place, hoping to drive more auto manufacturing to the United States.
-So where do the tariffs currently stand?
-This episode: political correspondent Sarah McCammon, White House correspondent Danielle Kurtzleben, and national political correspondent Don Gonyea.
-The podcast is produced by Bria Suggs & Kelli Wessinger and edited by Casey Morell.
+President Trump is scheduled to meet with Russian President Vladimir Putin in Alaska on Friday to discuss the war in Ukraine.
+However, Ukrainian President Volodymyr Zelenskyy will not be present.
+We discuss what to expect from the historic meeting.
+This episode: political correspondent Sarah McCammon, Berlin correspondent Rob Schmitz, and national security correspondent Greg Myre.
+This podcast was produced by Casey Morell & Bria Suggs, and edited by Rachel Baye.
 Our executive producer is Muthoni Muturi.
 Listen to every episode of the NPR Politics Podcast sponsor-free, unlock access to bonus episodes with more from the NPR Politics team, and support public media when you sign up for The NPR Politics Podcast+ at plus.npr.org/politics.
+For handpicked podcast recommendations every week, subscribe to NPR's Pod Club newsletter at npr.org/podclub.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Ask host to enable sharing for playback control

-As Donald Trump approaches the 100th day of his second term, most voters are not impressed.
-Majorities disapprove of his performance on key issues, like immigration and the economy, and almost half give his overall performance an F on an A through F scale.
-Only a slim majority of Republicans give him an A, according to a new NPR/PBS News/Marist poll.
-This episode: political correspondent Sarah McCammon, senior political editor & correspondent Domenico Montanaro, and senior national political correspondent Mara Liasson.
-The podcast is produced by Bria Suggs & Kelli Wessinger and edited by Casey Morell.
+Democratic lawmakers have been spending Congress’ August recess talking about the Medicaid cuts in President Trump's newly passed tax and spending bill.
+We discuss whether their messaging strategy is likely to translate to votes in next year’s midterm elections, and how their tactics compare with those of Republicans.
+This episode: political correspondent Sarah McCammon, political correspondent Barbara Sprunt, and national political correspondent Don Gonyea.
+This podcast was produced by Casey Morell & Bria Suggs, and edited by Rachel Baye.
 Our executive producer is Muthoni Muturi.
 Listen to every episode of the NPR Politics Podcast sponsor-free, unlock access to bonus episodes with more from the NPR Politics team, and support public media when you sign up for The NPR Politics Podcast+ at plus.npr.org/politics.
+For handpicked podcast recommendations every week, subscribe to NPR's Pod Club newsletter at npr.org/podclub.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Ask host to enable sharing for playback control

-Since Russia's large scale invasion began in 2022, the U.S. has provided significant military aid to Ukraine.
-But Republicans, led by President Trump, are increasingly skeptical of providing more support.
-What will happen next, and can Ukraine continue fighting if the U.S. removes its assistance?
-This episode: political correspondents Sarah McCammon and Susan Davis, and national security correspondent Greg Myre.
-The podcast is produced by Bria Suggs & Kelli Wessinger and edited by Casey Morell.
+In the days after disastrous floods tore through Texas Hill Country last month, tens of thousands of calls to a federal aid hotline went unanswered, after FEMA failed to fund the call center.
+We discuss how the Trump administration’s government restructuring plans led to this problem and what it could mean for future disasters.
+This episode: political correspondent Sarah McCammon, politics correspondent Stephen Fowler, and climate correspondent Rebecca Hersher.
+This podcast was produced by Casey Morell & Bria Suggs, and edited by Rachel Baye.
 Our executive producer is Muthoni Muturi.
 Listen to every episode of the NPR Politics Podcast sponsor-free, unlock access to bonus episodes with more from the NPR Politics team, and support public media when you sign up for The NPR Politics Podcast+ at plus.npr.org/politics.
+For handpicked podcast recommendations every week, subscribe to NPR's Pod Club newsletter at npr.org/podclub.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Ask host to enable sharing for playback control

-When running for office, Donald Trump promised to execute the largest deportation in American history and issue massive cuts to federal spending.
-In his administration's first 100 days, has he kept those promises?
-This episode: senior White House correspondent Tamara Keith, political correspondents Susan Davis and Stephen Fowler, and immigration correspondent Ximena Bustillo.
-The podcast is produced by Bria Suggs & Kelli Wessinger and edited by Casey Morell.
+President Trump announced plans Monday to exercise more federal control over Washington, D.C., including by taking control of the city’s police department and sending in National Guard troops.
+We discuss the reasons behind Trump’s actions and whether he has the authority to take them.
+This episode: political correspondent Sarah McCammon, correspondent Brian Mann, and senior White House correspondent Tamara Keith.
+This podcast was produced by Casey Morell & Bria Suggs, and edited by Rachel Baye.
 Our executive producer is Muthoni Muturi.
 Listen to every episode of the NPR Politics Podcast sponsor-free, unlock access to bonus episodes with more from the NPR Politics team, and support public media when you sign up for The NPR Politics Podcast+ at plus.npr.org/politics.
+For handpicked podcast recommendations every week, subscribe to NPR's Pod Club newsletter at npr.org/podclub.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Ask host to enable sharing for playback control